Oil from sunken Iranian tanker may have reached Japan shores: Coast Guard

 The bodies of two sailors were recovered from the ship while a third body was pulled from the sea near the vessel.
 The remaining 29 crew of the ship are presumed dead.

-Earlier the Chinese government said the sunken tanker had left two oil slicks.
+Earlier the Chinese government said the sunken tanker had created two oil slicks.
 The ship, which was carrying 136,000 tonnes or almost 1 million barrels of condensate - an ultra-light, highly flammable crude oil - sank after several explosions weakened the hull.

 Japan’s environment ministry had said last month it saw little chance that the spill would reach Japanese shores.

-Reporting by Osamu Tsukimori; Writing by Aaron Sheldrick; Editing by Tom Hogue and Kenneth Maxwell
+Reporting by Osamu Tsukimori, Kiyoshi Takenaka; Writing by Aaron Sheldrick; Editing by Tom Hogue and Kenneth Maxwell